7 Steps To Selling A House To A Family Member

 How to sell a house to a family member

 Selling a house to a family member is typically a much quicker and simpler process than selling on the open market.
 In business terms, it’s known as a non-arm’s-length or controlled transaction.
-This means the buyer and seller have a pre-existing relationship of some kind (i.e. family, friend, business affiliate, etc.)
+This means the buyer and seller have a pre-existing relationship of some kind (i.e., family, friend, business affiliate, etc.)

-In contrast, an arm’s-length transaction is one where the buyer and seller are strangers acting independently and in their self-interest.
+In contrast, an arm’s-length transaction is one where the buyer and seller are strangers acting independently and in their own self-interest.

 Even with a controlled transaction, there are a number of steps one should consider taking to ensure everything goes smoothly for everyone involved.